transcriptionpro/wuc-new/_posts/2015-06-17-rich-famous-bitcoin.md

 published: true
 ---

+<p>Bitcoin is one of those topics that evokes great emotion and debate.
+So it is no surprise that even the richest and most famous people in the world have shared their thoughts and opinions on Bitcoin.
 <p><img src="/images/bill-gates-bitcoin.png" alt="Bill Gates"> <img src="/images/eric-schmidt-bitcoin.png" alt="Eric Schmidt"> <img src="/images/richard-branson-bitcoin.png" alt="Richard Branson">
 <p><img src="/images/chamath-palihapitiya-bitcoin.png" alt="Chamath Palihapitiya"> <img src="/images/lawrence-summers-bitcoin.png" alt="Lawrence Summers"> <img src="/images/patrick-byrne-bitcoin.png" alt="Patrick Byrne">